Ed Brown

 Patrick was born in Germany, grew up in the Black Forest, worked in Munich and then spent many years in Seattle.
 That’s where he met modern cider, and also his partner in crime, Wendy.
 They returned to the Black Forest in 2018 to introduce Seattle-inspired cider to Germany.
 Patrick is known to obsess about the more technical aspects of cider-making, from fruit tree pruning to chemical analysis of cider, and will talk your ear off about cider, given half a chance.

-Read Patrick’s articles.
+Read Andrew’s articles.

 Barry Masterson